 Plant-pollinator interactions were estimated using the timestamps of the videos.
-A flower visit was defined as when an insect visitor flew on and touched the open side of a flower.
-A foraging instance was defined as one plant visit, measured between initial floral contact and when the visitor departed from physical contact of the final flower and left the field of view.
-Foraging duration included flower-to-flower travel time and multiple flowers could be visited during one foraging instance.
-Total flowers is the sum of all flowers visited per replicate.
+A flower visit was defined as an insect visitor flew on and touched the open side of a flower rework.
+A foraging instance was defined as one plant visit, measured between initial floral contact and when the visitor departed from physical contact of the final flower and left the field of view same Flower visits were defined as flying insect contact with the open size of flower, and foraging instance as a total net visits to a single plant before departure from field of view.
+Foraging duration thus included flower-to-flower travel time on the same plant.
+Total flowers was coded as the sum of all flowers visited per forgaing instance (or did you mean per replicate – ie sum of all flowers within the phytometer pot – but you added only one plant right?).
 Proportion of flowers visited is the number of unique flowers visited per foraging instance divided by the number of flowers in the field of vision.
 Floral visitors were identified to recognizable taxonomic units (RTU) including the following categories: honeybees, solitary bees, Lepidoptera, syrphid flies, bombyliid flies and other, which was comprised primarily of small beetles and muscoid flies.
 A total of five videos were omitted due to disturbance or battery failure (n = 235 videos).
+All stills of visits are archived at figshare (then cite Braun and Lortie, 2019 for this dataset – they give you a doi and citation etc).

 To quantify the influence of proximity to L. tridentata on pollen deposition, stigma were excised from M. glabrata at the nearby secondary site with a naturally occurring, co-blooming population of M. glabrata and L. tridentata between April 31st and May 2nd, 2017.
 Three stigma from each of three flowers per M. glabrata (nine stigma per plant) growing under the dripline and in nearby open areas were collected generating a total of 298 stigma from 13 shrub/open pairs.
 Distance to the nearest L. tridentata and three nearest M. glabrata neighbours were also recorded, and the number of M. glabrata flowers per plant was counted.
 The stigmas were stored individually in micro-centrifuge tubes filled with denatured alcohol.
 The tubes were spun down in a centrifuge at 4200 rpm for 4.5 minutes and the pellet pipetted onto the slide.
 This along with the stigma were mounted in fuchsin jelly (Kearns and Inouye 1993).
 At 100 x magnification, 10 longitudinal transects (18 mm long) of pollen in addition to the stigma were counted per slide.
 Heterospecific pollen grains were imaged using a Canon 60D SLR with 60mm macro lens into microscope afocally.
+THIS seems really good to me and does not really pop in the Intro or abtract – so propose you mention in AB: Pollen dep was also assayed in an adjacent population and we found that… Then in INTRO – maybe never end – highlight very briefly with one prediction?
+Or at least mention in that final paragraph as a means to double check visitation rate measures observation data with actual pollen dep.
+THIS will be a big thing that we do not want readers to wait for too long.
+Mention soon and mention ofen.
+Haha.

 Community-level effects of L. tridentata